 Joel Salatin, for example, made famous for his sustainable farming practices by Michael Pollan’s best-seller, The Omnivore’s Dilemma and the documentary film, “Food, Inc.” still offers on-site apprenticeship programs at his Polyface Farm in Virginia.

 Don’t presume because someone has “made it big” and become an author, speaker or sought-after expert that they are above sharing their knowledge with beginners.
 Even the greats had to start somewhere.

 If you’re interested in starting a family farm on your land for fun or for profit, there couldn’t be a better time to dive in.

-Eating local is hot right now, organics have become a multi-billion dollar industry and consumers are increasingly concerned about where their food comes from and how it is grown.
+Eating and buying local is hot right now, organics have become a multi-billion dollar industry and consumers are increasingly concerned about where their food comes from and how it is grown.

 There is a whole country of experienced commercial farmers, family farmers, hobby farmers and homesteaders out there who would LOVE to share their knowledge with you and see you succeed.